asgard2023/data-translate/readmeEn.md

 * Support the use of java annotations
 * Support Baidu, Youdao, Google and other translation api
 * Support to use guava to cache translation results when querying
+* Support initial translation with translation api and save to database.
+* It is supported to modify the translation results, and the modified results shall prevail.
+* It is recommended to use numbers as id

 ## Relevant information
 * Baidu translation api https://fanyi-api.baidu.com/doc/21